Strategies for Boosting Your Digital Marketing Campaigns

 And this is for a simple reason—Zapier’s SEO campaign is pure genius (to gain organic traffic), and we say this because of the following:

-• It uses people-first narratives from people with topical authority, following the guidelines set by Google’s E-A-T algorithm.
+• It uses people-first narratives from experts with topical authority, following Google’s E-A-T guidelines.

 • It pitches products through the “backdoor,” as SEO experts call it, by showcasing possible automation you can do with the app (this also helps them gather keyword mentions).